lindenb/jvarkit/docs/Biostar165777.md

       Number of files to be created
       Default: 100
     -h, --help
-      print help and exits
+      print help and exit
   * -o, --output
       Output file.
 Must contains __SPLIT__
     -T, --tag
       XML tag to be split.e.g 'Hit' in blast
     --version
-      print version and exits
+      print version and exit

 ```